SoftHu/tos_avg/En/PlayerBackground.md

 graph
 Start -->1732261134497922[<b>Speaker 👉 player:</b>
 \nIt's late and I'm feeling tired.
-Let's head back to the inn.
-Kon will be worried.]
+Let's head back to the inn. &lbrace;npc.4101&rbrace; will be worried.]
 Start -->1732283576011879[<b>Speaker 👉 player:</b>
 \nI'm exhausted.
 I feel like I'm about to pass out...]